ricardo-rolo/data-science/notes/eda.md

 ### 1.2 Cleaning

 * #### Replacing
   We can use this technique to replace outliers, missing values, corrupted data and many more.
-The value to replace with could be any value you want, but there are some methods like mean, median, or, for example, replacing the outliers with the max/min non-outlier values.
+The value to replace with could be any value we want, but there are some methods like mean, median, or, for example, replacing the outliers with the max/min non-outlier values.
 It's up to you infer the best approach here.

   ```python
   #Replace all the <value_to_be_replaced> values with <value_to_replace_with>